omeka/classic-enduser/docs/Technical/Configuring_File_Storage.md

 Omeka's storage system is based on "adapters."
 An adapter is simply a method for storing and accessing files, and Omeka ships with two adapters out of the box.

-The default adapter is the Fileystem adapter, and it just stores files on the local server.
+The default adapter is the Filesystem adapter, and it just stores files on the local server.
 If you haven't explicitly chosen an adapter to use, you're using this one, and it's the right choice for most users, especially if you're not sure which you want to use.

 The second adapter included with Omeka is the ZendS3 adapter, which uses Zend Framework code for storing files on Amazon's S3 storage service.
 This is a more complex adapter, and it requires you to sign up for S3, but it can be the right choice if you have constrained local storage and a large set of files to deal with, or just want to store files remotely for whatever reason.